chengyeow/Project-2-Ames-Housing-Data/README.md

 ### Problem Statement

-Property flipping is an investment strategy of purchasing a property with a short holding period with the intent of selling it for a quick profit.
-All investments have risks.

-To those about to buy a property, our objective is to share our home valuation model that predicts the sale prices of homes in Ames, Iowa.
-Upon engagement of our consultancy service, we can apply this model to your prospective property.
+To help novice property flippers manage risks, we will provide consultation upon application, based on our home valuation that predicts the sale prices of homes in Ames, Iowa.
+We have modeled Linear Regression, Ridge, Lasso and Elastic Net models.
+The sale price prediction software is also helpful for property buyers or sellers.

+To better manage risks for new property flippers, we recommend the Reno Flip.

-The reno flip, in which a property flipper improves undervalued properties with renovations and/or cosmetic changes, is deemed less risky.
-To help the novice property flippers, our recommendations will focus on features that are more likely to increase property value when renovated, and which features to de-prioritise.
+Thus, our recommendations will focus on property features that are more likely to increase property value when renovated, and which features to de-prioritise.
+It is important to have this modelling predicts a good accuracy of the features as it will help the audience (property flippers) to maximise the property potential.

+Success will be driven by the most optimal linear regression models with the best RMSE score using Linear regression, ridge, lasso and elastic net modelling.

 ### Executive Summary